starsite/SwiftFM/README.md

 * You no longer need the extra `let (data, info)` call prior to unwrapping either object.
 * You can now 'dot' directly into `info`, like this: `print("fetched \(info.returnedCount) records")`.

-This behavior now more closely mimics `URLSession`, which should make it easier to use.
+This behavior more closely mimics a `URLSession` call, which should make it nicer to use.

 ---